Relic Movie Review (2020) Watch It Next And Sob Your Eyes Out

 • Director: Natalie Erika James

-• The cast of Relic movie includes: Emily Mortimer (NOTTING HILL), Bella Heathcote (THE NEON DEMON), Robyn Nevin (THE MATRIX)
+• The cast of the Relic movie includes: Emily Mortimer (NOTTING HILL), Bella Heathcote (THE NEON DEMON), Robyn Nevin (THE MATRIX)

 • Runtime: 90 mins